EmCat2000/manual/08-oop-with-procedures/index.md

 ![image851.png](assets/image851.png) <!--  style="width:2.23958in;height:1.51042in" / -->

 This example will repay careful study, because it isn’t obvious why each instance has a separate count.
-From the point of view of the make a counter procedure, each invocation causes a new count variable to be created.
+From the point of view of the <code>make a counter</code> procedure, each invocation causes a new <var>count</var> variable to be created.
 Usually such *script variables* are temporary, going out of existence when the script ends.
-But this one is special, because make a counter returns *another script* that makes reference to the count variable, so it remains active.
-(The script variables\index{script variables block} block makes variables local to a script.
+But this one is special, because <code>make a counter</code> returns *another script* that makes reference to the <var>count</var>
+variable, so it remains active.
+(The <code>script variables</code>\index{script variables block} block makes variables local to a script.
 It can be used in a sprite’s script area or in the Block Editor.
 Script variables can be “exported” by being used in a reported procedure, as here.)

-In this approach to OOP, we are representing both classes and instances as procedures.
-The make a counter block represents the class, while each instance is represented by a nameless script created each time make a counter is called.
-The script variables created inside the make a counter block but outside the ring are *instance variables,* belonging to a particular counter.
+In this approach to [OOP]{.mono}, we are representing both classes and instances as procedures.
+The <code>make a counter</code> block represents the class, while each instance is represented by a nameless script created each time <code>make a counter</code> is called.
+The script variables created inside the <code>make a counter</code> block but outside the <code>ring</code> are *instance variables,* belonging to a particular counter.

 ## Messages and Dispatch Procedures